mirkoprescha/kpi_retention/README.md

 - optionally schema enforcement -> reliable data structures over time
 - Flatten array as string and reach trough of all other attributes.

+## Open decisions
+- handling of partitioned  output.
+Just overwrite given partion or config optional output partions (maybe for first run only)

 ## FAQ
 1. What if entity has no array?